Henry L. Stimson Professor of Law

-Mark Wu is an Assistant Professor at Harvard Law School.
+Mark Wu is the Henry L. Stimson Professor at Harvard Law School.
 His research focuses on international trade law, including issues concerning emerging economies, digital trade, intellectual property, trade remedies, environment, and investment.

 At Harvard, Wu is a Faculty Director of the Berkman Klein Center for Internet and Society.
 He serves as a member of the Faculty Advisory Committees of the East Asian Legal Studies Program and the Fairbank Center for Chinese Studies.
 He is also a Faculty Associate of Harvard University’s Center for the Environment.